AdobeDocs/commerce-admin.en/help/content-design/editor-insert-image.md

       - Click **[!UICONTROL Choose Files]**.

-      - Locate and choose the image to add it to the gallery.
+      - Locate and choose the image file.

       - Click the thumbnail of the new file and click **[!UICONTROL Add Selected]**.